New Kids on the Block: 1987–1989: Hangin' Tough

-1990–1993: Step by Step and lip synching allegations
+1989–1993: Step by Step and lip synching allegations

-By early 1990, New Kids on the Block had become one of the most popular acts in the United States.
+By the end of the late 1980s and at the beginning of the early 1990s, New Kids on the Block had become one of the most popular acts in the United States.
 That May, they followed up Hangin' Tough with Step by Step, for which just over half of the songs were cowritten and produced by the members themselves.
 The first single, the title track, hit number one on the Hot 100 Singles Chart and became their biggest-selling single.
 It was followed up with their ninth consecutive top-ten single, "Tonight".
 The group was achieving significant international success, as well: "Let's Try It Again" hit No. 8 on the UK singles chart, while "Baby I Believe in You" went to number one in Japan.
 The album was eventually certified triple platinum, selling close to 20 million copies worldwide.
 By late 1990, David Dyson assumed the role of musical director.

 The group performed an estimated two hundred concerts a year, with an extravagant worldwide concert tour that summer called The Magic Summer Tour, sponsored by Coke.
 The tour ultimately grossed $74 million ($133 million adjusted for inflation), making them the top-grossing touring act in the country at the time and one of the highest-grossing concert tours of the decade, with overall attendance of 3.2 million people.
 Their 1990 pay-per-view special broke records at the time.
 During this time, NKOTB licensed merchandise flooded the market, including lunch boxes, buttons, t-shirts, comic books (published by Harvey Comics), and dolls.
 They inspired a Saturday morning cartoon, developed by the Pangea Corporation and animated by DIC Entertainment.
 In 1991, sales of the group's merchandise was estimated at US$400 million.

 New Kids on the Block's official fan club had a membership of over 200,000 and was one of the largest in the United States.
 The official NKOTB hotline, 1-900-909-5KIDs, received approximately 100,000 calls per week.
 In 1991, the group topped Forbes list of highest paid entertainers, ahead of Michael Jackson, Madonna, Prince and Bill Cosby.
 At year's end, Columbia released No More Games/The Remix Album, a compilation of remixes of the group's biggest hits.
 It produced two singles, "Call It What You Want (The C&C Pump-It Mix)" (UK No. 12) and "Games (The New Kids Get Hard Mix)" (UK No. 14), for which videos were also released.